SU_A_18

 [i] How old were you?

-[r] Around twelve years old.
-Something like that, yes: around twelve years.
+[r] around twelve years.
+Something like that, yes: Around twelve years.
 So I stopped drawing.
-I wanted to start training again.
+I felt like starting training again.
 So I started training again.
-Training very hard.
+Train very hard.
+Always train.
+Always train.
+I could not focus for study or something.
 Always training.
-Always training.
-I couldn’t focus on my studies or anything.
-Always training.
-After a while I stopped again by my knee.
-So I stopped karate again, so again with study and stuff.
-When I was in the eighth grade, I planned to take another exam for the ninth grade.
-That way, I could go straight to tithing.
-So that’s what I did.
-Then I passed.
-I passed because my teachers and my director knew me.
-They knew I was smart, that I wanted to study.
-I want to achieve something.
-They had no problem letting me go from the ninth year to the tenth year.
-That’s why I passed the exam.
-I was also happy with my director.
+After a while I stopped through my knee again.
+So I stopped again with karate, So again with study and such.
+When I was in the eighth grade, then I had the plan To take another ninth class an exam.
+That way I could go directly to the tenth.
+So I did that.
+Then I succeeded.
+I passed because my teachers and my director They knew me.
+They could me, that I am smart That I wanted to study.
+That I want to achieve something.
+They also had no problem with Nine years to go to ten to go.
+That’s why I passed.
+I thought, yes.
+And I was also happy with my director.

-[i] Anyone specific you remember from your school?
+[i] Someone specifically who remembers you from your school?

 [r] There are a lot of people in my head.
 I always think about them.
-My headmaster and my teachers… I have always been very polite to my teachers.
-But I once had a fight with a boy in our class.
-It was about a colored pencil.
-We were arguing about a crayon.
-Because if we had to draw something, we would have a big box of crayons.
-That was very difficult to…
+My director and my teachers … I have always been super polite with my teachers.
+But I once argued with a boy from our class.
+It was about colored pencil.
+We had a fight about a colored pencil.
+Because if we had to draw something, we had a large box of colored pencils.
+That was super difficult to …

 [r] A role model?

-(i) A role model, for example: In my childhood I had a book, a biography about Albert Schweitzer.
-That was a man, a Swiss man who had gone to Africa.
-He helped the African people… Helped with a hospital and education.
-So he was someone I admire.
-I’m going to be like that person.
+[i] a role model, for example: In my childhood I had a book, a biography about it Albert Schweitzer.
+That was a man, a Swiss man who had been to Africa.
+He helped African people … Helped with a hospital and education.
+So he was someone I, yes, I’m going to be like that person.

 [r] Ah yes!
 Look, role model.
 Now I can say, my father, he was my role model.
 My father, first my father.
-For he always had a nice costume from the military and always salute.
+Because he always had a nice costume of the soldiers and always salute.
 That was perfect for me.
 Every day I went to his room and I put his cap on my head.
-I made a selfie and stuff like that.
-Then I had a Nokia mobile phone.
+I made a selfie and such things.
+Then I had a Nokia GSM.
 A small mobile phone.
-I couldn’t make a selfie.
-I always tried to take pictures.
-We had an old camera, a very old camera.
+I couldn’t make selfie.
+I always tried to take photos.
+We had an old camera, A very old camera.
 My father was a role model for me.
 And after my father: Jet Li!
 Jackie Chan!
-That’s why I started with karate.
+That’s why I started Karate.
 They were my role model.

 [i] How old are you?

-[i] How were you when you left Afghanistan?
+[i] How old were you when you left Afghanistan?

-[r] When I was sixteen years old, I left Afghanistan.
+[r] when I was sixteen years old I left Afghanistan.
 Yes, when I was sixteen years old.
-I was in school and all of a sudden, I don’t know what happened.
-Bad people lived in our village.
+I was busy with school and suddenly, I don’t know what happened.
+Because bad people lived in our village.
 And my father, he always worked.
-Nobody knew he was working as a general.
-By the government, I mean.
-No one knew that.
-If anyone asked us, our mother, we would say… My father always worked in another province.
-The most dangerous province in Afghanistan.
-Not in our village, but in another province.
-He sometimes came home.
-But not with a military uniform or anything.
-Just, in plain clothes and stuff.
-So that no one understood that he was working for the government.
-That was not normal in us … If someone knows that you… My father calls Abdul Hakim.
-If someone knows that Abdul Hakim works with soldiers… He fights against bad people.
+Nobody knew he was working like a general.
+With the government , I mean.
+Nobody knew that.
+If someone asks ours from ours, then we said … My father always worked in another province.
+The most dangerous province of Afghanistan.
+Not in our village, But in another province.
+He sometimes came to home.
+But not with a military uniform or something.
+Simply, in normal clothes and such.
+So that nobody understood that he worked with the government .
+That was not normal in our village.
+If someone knows you … My father calls Abdul Hakim.
+If anyone knows that Abdul Hakim works with soldiers … He fights bad people.
 That is super dangerous.
-So one day, I don’t know what happened, someone from our neighbours saw my father in his uniform, in his car.
-After a week, I heard that all the people in the village now know that my father works there.
+So on a day, I don’t know what happened, someone from our neighbors saw my father with his uniform, with his car.
+After a week, I heard that almost all people in the village now know that my father works there.
 We also had good people and bad people in the village.
-We were a bit of a rich family in Afghanistan.
-And our neighbors, they were always arguing with us.
+We were a little bit of a rich family in Afghanistan.
+And our neighbors, they always had a fight with us.

 [i] Why?